is certain that "Where

 THERE IS A LOOMING CRISIS in affordable rental housing.
 It will affect the country sociologically, politically and economically.

 For market-rate apartment developers and owners, these are the best of times.
 Vacancies are low.
 Rents are rising.
 Demand exceeds supply.
-Perhaps brightest from their perspective, the market is being flooded with so-called "value-add" institutional capital.
+Perhaps brightest from their perspective, the market is being flooded with so-called value-add institutional capital.
 This capital is being used to acquire and upgrade older rental properties.
-Rents increase, property values rise, and investors are happy.
+As a result, rents increase, property values rise, and investors are happy.

 Unfortunately, the low- to moderate-income renters are being left behind.
-As rents are increased by $100 to $200 per month, many existing tenants can no longer afford to stay.
+Because newly developed multi-family rental units are usually in the upper reaches of the rental rate spectrum, that increased supply is well beyond their ability to afford.
+As rents are increased by even $100 to $200 per month, many existing tenants can no longer afford to stay.

 This country has an infrastructure of for-profit and nonprofit developers who are constantly seeking new sources of funding to ramp up the creation and preservation of affordable multifamily units.
-However, new construction and the preservation-rehab of affordable rental housing are constrained by limitations on federal government programs such as project-based Section 8 rent subsidies, a finite annual supply of low income housing tax credits, the high prices of land and buildings, and the decreasing supply of subsidies at the state and local level due to budget cuts.
+However, new construction and the preservation-rehab of affordable rental housing are constrained by limitations on federal government programs.
+These include project-based Section 8 rent subsidies, a finite annual supply of low-income housing tax credits, the high prices of land and buildings, and the decreasing supply of subsidies at the state and local level, due to budget cuts.
 Without additional capital for the preservation of existing properties and investment in new development, the severe shortage of affordable housing is only going to get worse.